How to Forgive Someone Who Has Hurt You — Even When You Don’t Feel Like it

 Last but not least, there is nothing more astounding and powerful about living your life well after something hard has happened.
 In my experience, and scripturally speaking, trials will bring about great transformation and growth in your life.

 But, like forgiveness, this also has to be a choice.
 What we do with our hurt will define us.
-It will either ruin, or build up, and the choice is yours.
+It will either ruin us, or grow us.

 There is no excuse and no justification for what has happened to you.
 It sucked.
 You deserved better.
 But unfortunately, life isn’t fair, and we will be dealt cards that are devastating to our hearts.
 But it’s always your choice to figure out what you want to do with that hurt.